 Other malignant forms of cancer may be confused with mesothelioma including adenocarcinoma, which may arise in the lungs or other areas and spread to the lining of the chest (pleura).
 Forms of lymphoma, myeloma, thymoma, and leukemia may also have similar symptoms to mesothelioma.
 Pneumonia may mimic some of the early signs of mesothelioma.
 Pulmonary fibrosis, pulmonary embolism, lung infections and other lung diseases may need to be differentiated from mesothelioma.

-The therapeutic management of individuals with malignant mesothelioma may require the coordinated efforts of a team of medical professionals, such as physicians who specialize in the diagnosis and treatment of cancer (medical oncologists), specialists in the use of radiation to treat cancer (radiation oncologists), surgeons, oncology nurses, and other specialists (depending upon the primary tumor site).
+The therapeutic management of individuals with mesothelioma may require the coordinated efforts of a team of medical professionals, such as physicians who specialize in the diagnosis and treatment of cancer (medical oncologists), specialists in the use of radiation to treat cancer (radiation oncologists), surgeons, oncology nurses, and other specialists (depending upon the primary tumor site).
 Psychosocial support for the entire family is essential as well.

 Specific therapeutic procedures and interventions may vary, depending upon numerous factors, such as primary tumor location, extent of the primary tumor (stage), and degree of malignancy (grade); whether the tumor has spread to lymph nodes or distant sites; individual's age and general health; and/or other elements.
 Decisions concerning the use of particular interventions should be made by physicians and other members of the health care team in careful consultation with the patient, based upon the specifics of his or her case; a thorough discussion of the potential benefits and risks; patient preference; and other appropriate factors.
-As this is an unusual disease, patients should give strong consideration to seeking the care of someone who is a specialist or experienced in this area, preferably at a major medical center that has extensive experience treating this very challenging disease.
+As this is an unusual disease, patients should give strong consideration to seeking the care of a specialist in this area, preferably at a major medical center that has extensive experience treating this very challenging disease.

 In addition, based upon primary tumor site, size, and other factors, recommended therapy may often include postoperative radiation to help treat known or possible residual disease.
 If initial surgery is not an option due to the specific location and/or progression of the malignancy, therapy may include radiation alone.
 Radiation therapy preferentially destroys or injures rapidly dividing cells, primarily cancerous cells.
 However, some healthy cells (e.g., hair follicles, bone marrow, etc.) may also be damaged, leading to certain side effects.
 Thus, during such therapy, the radiation is passed through diseased tissue in carefully calculated dosages to destroy cancer cells while minimizing exposure and damage to normal cells.
 Radiation therapy works to destroy cancer cells by depositing energy that damages their genetic material, preventing or slowing their growth and replication.
 Various types of radiation may be used--again, depending on cancer type, location, stage and grade, prior treatments.

 In February 2004, the U.S. Food and Drug Administration (FDA) approved the orphan drug pemetrexed disodium (Alimta) used in combination with cisplatin for the treatment of individuals with malignant pleural mesothelioma when surgery is not an option.
 Alimta is distributed by Eli Lilly and Company.
-For more information, contact: